-Located in the former studio of sculptor Elisabet Ney, the Elisabet Néy Museum in Austin TX showcases the life and career of this remarkable woman.
-The museum’s permanent collection of portrait busts is one of the most popular displays here.
+Located in the former studio of sculptor Elisabet Ney, the Elisabet Néy Museum in Austin, TX, showcases the life and career of this remarkable woman.
+The museum’s permanent collection of portrait busts is one of the most popular displays.
 Personal memorabilia from the sculptor’s life are also on display.
 The collection of over two hundred works by the artist is truly impressive.
-You wouldn’t want to miss the chance to view such remarkable works the museum has to offer so visit them at 304 E 44th St, Austin, TX 78751 when you’re in the area.
+You wouldn’t want to miss the chance to view the remarkable works the museum offers, so visit them at 304 E 44th St, Austin, TX 78751 when you’re in the area.

-The Elisabet Ney Museum is a wonderful, old building that showcases the work of this famous sculptor.
+The Elisabet Ney Museum is a wonderful, old building showcasing this famous sculptor’s work.
 This museum was built on a property that is now overgrown, making it even more picturesque.
 The grounds are beautifully landscaped and give you a glimpse into the life and times of the sculptor who founded one of the oldest museums in Texas.
 It is also the only museum in Texas to house the works of a female sculptor.
 Click for more

 The museum also features works by the late sculptor.
 The sculptor’s studio was constructed in 1882 and is more than 129 years old.
 Her residence, which is four years older, is a beautiful example of Neoclassicism.
 The museum is a great place to see the artist’s work.
 The renowned artist and patron of the University of Texas was a strong advocate of the arts and was a prominent supporter of the university.